kasslent/clc-digital-skills/_lessons/module-7.md

 >
 >We will begin with the ``<head></head>`` in our `index.php` file.
 >
->Open up your index.php file in Code Anywhere.
+>Open up your index.php file in Atom.
 We'll be adding the following template tags to dynamically pull information from WP :
 >
 >Where should these go?
 >